big-o/transvec/README.rst

     [('queen', 0.6336469054222107)]

-We can also get sensible results for words that weren't in our training set (the accuracy will depend on how representative your training word pairs are):
+We can also get sensible results for words that weren't in our training set (the quality will depend on how comprehensive your training word pairs are):

 .. code-block:: python